sharpie7/pico-pattern/README.md

 ## Notes

 Dean is very disparaging about Pico-mposite, but I think it works really well and demonstrates very nicely the power of the DMA and PIO state machines on the RP2040.
 Great work Dean!

-The Pi Pico is a 3.3V part, but this should be over the 5V TTL threshold for a "high" signal.
-Therefore I have not included level shifters in this design. **Note that due to the lower voltage this pattern generator is more sensitive to bad connections than a 5V source would be.
-If there are problems then check all the connectors along the video path are clean and properly connected.**

 Currently the pattern generator only outputs RGB video.
 It could be adapted to use the existing work in Pico-mposite to output other video formats.